stahir131/SharePoint-Sync-in-Intune/README.md

 2. Computer must be running Windows 10 (1709) Fall Creators Update or later<br />
 3. Computer must be Intune-joined

-To automatically sync a SharePoint site library to Intune-managed Windows devices, you can use the OneDrive settings available in Configuration blade in Microsoft Endpoint Manager (Intune).
+To automatically sync a SharePoint site library to Intune-managed Windows devices, you can use the OneDrive settings available in the **Configuration** blade in Microsoft Endpoint Manager (Intune).
 Here’s a step-by-step approach:

 **Step 1: Configure OneDrive Settings in SharePoint**<br />
 Login to **SharePoint** admin portal as global or SharePoint administrator and locate the library to be synced.<br />